by Texas Homesteader ~

 The whole shebangie only cost about $15, much less than treating them to a restaurant meal.
-So we saved some money yet enjoyed a hearty meal together.
-We all ate our fill (plus some!) and there was still plenty leftover for RancherMan & me for subsequent meals.
+So we saved some money yet enjoyed a hearty meal and good conversation.

 Preplanning The Leftovers

-You see, Planned Leftovers means you’re cooking a lot at one time with the intent of having leftovers.
-For me, that means my leftover chicken & veggies needs to go for another dish.
+But the food that went on that grill was carefully thought out.
+You see, Planned Leftovers means you’re purposely cooking a lot at one time with the intent of having leftovers.
+For me, that means my leftover chicken & veggies will be repurposed into another dish.

-So when RancherMan fired up the grill, I brought out enough chicken breasts to fill that space.
+So when RancherMan fired up the grill, I brought out enough chicken breasts to fill lots of grill space.
 That way grilled chicken would already be prepared for my planned leftovers.

-I’d cut them into very thick slices and RancherMan grilled them to perfection – grill marks & all.
+I’d cut the vegetables into very thick slices and RancherMan grilled them to perfection – grill marks & all.
 We’ll not let those veggies go to waste, oh no!

 Preparing Our Chicken Fajitas